Geometry-preserving and interpretable dimension reduction for compositional data: Compositional Sufficient Dimension Reduction

 and let $P = (P_1,\ldots, P_d)\in\cm_{2,d}$.
 Then, $Y = (\beta_1-\beta_d, 0)PX + \beta_d + \varepsilon$, establishing the SDR relations $Y\ind X \,|\, PX$ and $\E[Y|X] = \E[Y|PX]$.
 Since $X$ and $Y$ are not independent and $\E[Y|X]$ is non-constant, the dimension of $\row(P)$ is minimal among the CSDR subspaces.
-Therefore, we conclude that $\row(P) = \mathcal{C}_{Y|X} = \mathcal{C}_{Y|X}^m. $
+Therefore, we conclude that $\row(P) = \mathcal{C}_{Y|X} = \mathcal{C}_{\E[Y|X]}. $

-\begin{remark} One can also define the notions of \textit{sufficient amalgamation} and \textit{central amalgamation subspace} by restricting CSDR matrices to be binary.
-In Section~\ref{sec:supp-suff-amalg} of the supplementary material, we show the equivalence between column-wise equi-sparsity in a CSDR matrix and sufficient amalgamation.
-This link offers a useful interpretation: clusters of nearly identical columns in an estimated CSDR matrix, such as those highlighted in \cref{fig:HMP-dual-visualization}, reveal an underlying sufficient amalgamation, indicating that variables in each cluster may be merged without loss of information. \end{remark}
+\begin{remark} Under sparsity, restricting CSDR matrices to binary matrices yields the analogous notions of \textit{sufficient amalgamation} and \textit{central amalgamation subspace}.
+In Appendix~\ref{sec:supp-suff-amalg}, we prove the equivalence between sufficient amalgamation and column-wise equi-sparsity in a CSDR matrix, aligning with the discussion in Section~\ref{sec:interpretability}.
+This link offers a natural interpretation: clusters of nearly identical columns in the estimated CSDR matrix indicate an underlying sufficient amalgamation, so variables within each cluster can be merged without loss of predictive information (bubbles in Figure~\ref{fig: comparison with tomassi}B). \end{remark}